MelodicMetrics/Target-ECommerce-Revenue-Analysis/data-cleaning/order-item-cleaning/seller-breakdown-and-revenue-consistency.md

-# Summary of Steps Taken: Addressing Missing order_ids and Revenue Discrepancies
+# Summary of Steps Taken: Resolving Missing order_ids and Ensuring Revenue Consistency in Orders and Order Items Tables

 **Objective:** To identify and resolve discrepancies in the total revenue calculations between the Orders and Order Items tables due to missing order_ids, ensuring data integrity for accurate reporting.